mobify/mobifyjs/www/docs/konf-reference.md

         },
     }

-So in this case if both selections evaluate to truthy values within the current page, the home key will be assigned the value of `templateName`, otherwise it remains unassigned.
+In this case only if both productCarousel_ and _saleItems_ evaluate to truthy values will the argument match and _templateName_ be assigned.

-A common pattern in a konf object is to use `context.choose` to select template specific content and set a key which will be used as the template name:
+A common pattern in a konf is to use `context.choose` to select template specific content and set a key which will be used as the template name:

     'content': function(context) {
         return context.choose({
             'templateName': 'home',
-            '!home': function(context) {
+            '!home': function() {
                 return $('#product-carousel');
             }
         }, {
             'template': 'saleItems',
-            '!item': function(context) {
+            '!item': function() {
                 return $('.sale-items');
             }
         })